 3. Bereavement Leave

-This leave is provided to employees in the UAE to take time off in the event of the death of their relative or family member.
+Bereavement leave is given to employees in the UAE to take time off in the event of the death of their relative or family member.

 Article 32 of the Federal Decree Law grants five five-day leave in the event of the death of a spouse and three days on the death of grandparents or siblings.